Adnn/notes_graphics/docs/rtr.md

 From the masking function proposed in the litterature, only two satisfy equation 9.23:
 * Torrance-Sparrow "V-cavity".
 * Smith masking function.
-  * Closer match to behavior of random microsurfaces that Torrance-Sparrow.
+  * Closer match to behavior of random microsurfaces than Torrance-Sparrow.
-  * _normal-masking independance_: does not dependepns on the direction of $\mathbf{m}$ as long as it is frontfacing.
+  * _normal-masking independance_: does not depends on the direction of $\mathbf{m}$ as long as it is frontfacing.
   * drawbacks:
     * theoretically not consistent with structure of actual surfaces
     * practically, it is quite accurate for random surfaces, but less when there is a strong dependency between normal direction and masking.